 top of page

-Systemic Inflammatory Response Syndrome (SIRS), non-acute type (also known as Chronic Inflammatory Response Syndrome [CIRS] or mold-related illness occurs when individuals are exposed to mold or other biotoxins, often in water-damaged environments.
+Mold-related illness, also known as Chronic Inflammatory Response Syndrome [CIRS] occurs when individuals are exposed to mold or other biotoxins, often in water-damaged environments.
 This exposure can lead to a wide range of medical symptoms affecting various organ systems in the body.
-SIRS is characterized by excessive inflammation throughout the body, including the brain.
-Diagnosis of SIRS involves a combination of exposure history, symptoms, laboratory tests, and clinical improvement criteria.
-Studies have shown associations between SIRS and neuropsychiatric symptoms including, cognitive impairment, fatigue, movement disorders, and pain.
+Mold-related illness is characterized by excessive inflammation throughout the body, including the brain.
+Diagnosis of mold-related illness involves a combination of exposure history, symptoms, laboratory tests, and clinical improvement criteria.
+Studies have shown associations between mold-related illness and neuropsychiatric symptoms including, cognitive impairment, fatigue, movement disorders, and pain.

-Neurophysiological and brain imaging measures, including MRI, also have revealed abnormalities in SIRS patients' brains that may be related to immune hyperreactivity.
-Multiple studies have demonstrated abnormal enlargement in several regions of the brains of SIRS patients.
-Additionally, untreated SIRS patients tend to exhibit more abnormal enlargement as compared to treated individuals, suggesting that treatment may lead to normalization of brain volume.
-Our NeuroGage and NeuroQuant brain volume analyses of hundreds of SIRS patients generally support these research findings.
+Neurophysiological and brain imaging measures, including MRI, also have revealed abnormalities in mold patients' brains that may be related to immune hyperreactivity.
+Multiple studies have demonstrated abnormal enlargement in several regions of the brains of mold patients.
+Additionally, untreated patients with mold-related illness tend to exhibit more abnormal enlargement as compared to treated individuals, suggesting that treatment may lead to normalization of brain volume.
+Our NeuroGage and NeuroQuant brain volume analyses of hundreds of mold patients generally support these research findings.

 3D Scans